Addiction and intrigue: Inside the Saudi palace coup

-There, according to a source close to MbN, as he is known, the king ordered him to step aside in favor of the king's favorite son, Mohammed bin Salman.
+There, according to a source close to MbN, as he is known, the king ordered him to step aside in favour of the king's favourite son, Mohammed bin Salman.
 The reason: an addiction to painkilling drugs was clouding MbN's judgment.

 "The king came to meet MbN and they were alone in the room.
 He told him: 'I want you to step down, you didn't listen to the advice to get treatment for your addiction which dangerously affects your decisions'," said the source close to MbN.